 The single most important change anyone can make in their life is to change how they think.

 When we change the way we think, we can change the way we see things.
-Needless to say, seeing things right is an important step for getting things right.
+Needless to say, seeing things right is an essential step for getting things right.
 There you go, the almighty treatment for the jaundiced eye!

 You must view your life from a more holistic perspective.
-One that is not compressed into the single mould of a bad year, bad relationships or an unwanted position in life.
+One that is not compressed into the single mould of a bad year, a bad relationship or an unwanted position in life.
 In the end, success is never an outcome, but a process.
 Every single win or loss is an integral piece with a purpose in the grand design of our lives.
 Begin to see things for what they really are and enjoy the grand story that your life is telling.
 Enjoy your process.